rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 A different separator might make more sense.

+We could continue to use `/` but also use `@`, i.e. have crates named `@foo/bar`.
+This is roughly what npm does and it seems to work.
+The `@` would not show up in source code, but would adequately disambiguate crates and features in Cargo.toml and in URLs.

 We could perhaps have `foo-*` get autoreserved if you publish `foo`, as outlined in https://internals.rust-lang.org/t/pre-rfc-hyper-minimalist-namespaces-on-crates-io/13041 .
 I find that this can lead to unfortunate situations where a namespace traditionally used by one project (e.g. `async-*`) is suddenly given over to a different project (the `async` crate).
 Furthermore, users cannot trust `foo-bar` to be owned by `foo` because the vast number of grandfathered crates we will have.

 Another separator idea would be to use `::`, e.g. `foo::bar`.
 This looks _great_ in Rust code, provided that the parent crate is empty and does not also have a `bar` module.
 See the section above for more info.